Pinterest has become underrated as a platform for photographers to promote their work. There’s a lot of focus on Instagram marketing right now.

 The important thing to remember when it comes to Pinterest is that quality is much more important than quantity.

-A board that encourages mutual sharing is also crucial.
+Mutual sharing in group boards is crucial.
 The group boards I belong to make it a policy that you need to repin two pins for every post of yours.
 The board owners monitor for this.

 How Boards Make Working With Clients Easier